 Interestingly, when parthenolide is present and feverfew is taken orally it has been shown to relieve migraines and have anti-inflammatory properties, including those related to pain reduction for certain types of arthritis.
 If a skincare product contains feverfew, you must contact the company to confirm that the feverfew in their products is parthenolide-free.
 If they don’t know or won’t tell you, do not use the product, especially if you have plant allergies.
+Note: All Paula's Choice products that contain feverfew are parthenolide-free.

 - Rodriguez K, Wong H, Oddos T, Southall M, Frei B, Kaur S. A purified feverfew extract protects from oxidative damage by inducing DNA repair in skin cells via a PI3-kinasedependent Nrf2/ARE pathway.
 J Dermatol Sci.
 2013;72(3):304-10.